Laredo (TV series)

-Laredo is an American Western television series that aired on NBC from 1965–67, starring Neville Brand, William Smith, Peter Brown, and Philip Carey as Texas Rangers.
+Laredo is an American Western television series that aired on NBC from 1965 to 1967, starring Neville Brand, William Smith, Peter Brown, and Philip Carey as Texas Rangers.
 It is set on the Mexican border around Laredo in Webb County in South Texas.
 The program presented 56 episodes in color.
 It was produced by Universal Television.
-The series has a comedic element, but like another NBC series that premiered in 1965, The Wackiest Ship in the Army, it was an hour in length, had no laugh track, and characters were not infrequently killed in it, thus going against three unofficial rules for sitcoms at the time.
+The series has a comic element, but like another NBC series that premiered in 1965, The Wackiest Ship in the Army, it was an hour in length, had no laugh track, and characters were frequently killed, thus going against three unofficial rules for sitcoms at the time.

 The pilot episode of Laredo aired in 1965 on NBC's The Virginian under the title "We've Lost a Train".
 In 1969, the pilot was released theatrically under the title Backtrack.
 Three episodes from the series were edited into the 1968 feature film Three Guns for Texas.

 Synopsis

 The series were about three members of the Texas Rangers and their commander Captain Parmalee, who didn't approve of the Rangers jokes and pranks.
 The time period was after the Civil War.

 Reese Bennett was a former Union Army office in his forties when he joined the Texas Rangers.
 Joe Riley was an ex-gunfighter when he joined for both adventure and sanctuary from lawmen outside of Texas.
 Chad Cooper was from Boston, and had been a member of the Border Patrol during the Civil War.
-At the beginning of the second season Erik Hunter became a new Ranger.
+At the beginning of the second season Erik Hunter became a new Ranger, who wore "outlandish outfits" which were not typical of how other Texas Rangers dressed.

 Peter Brown, who played Chad Cooper, recalled that the producers of the show wanted the three stars to have the same relationship and camaraderie as did the stars of Gunga Din, and had Brand, Brown, and Smith watch the film three times.